Our Practices

 Certification

-To this day, White Pine has NEVER sprayed our Strawberries, Blueberries, Currants, Asparagus, Rhubarb, Pie Pumpkins and Squash.
+To this day, White Pine has NEVER sprayed our Certified Organic Strawberries, Blueberries, Currants, Asparagus, Rhubarb, Pie Pumpkins and Squash.
 Due to a specific insect pest, Spotted Wing Drisophila (SWD), we have needed to spray our Raspberry crop with two certified organic sprays.
 If we did not spray against this pest, we do not believe we could raise a high enough quality fruit for our customers to enjoy.
 We do not raise our decorative pumpkins, zinnias, and sunflowers certified organic.

 Weeds